 If the file you want is not on AdminProject you can always upload it without leaving your current module.
 If you click New file button it will bring up the dialog box described earlier.

 Remember, it will be uploaded to the current folder and linked to your task or report.
+Please double-check if the current folder is the one where the file needs to be.

 The main view of the Meeting Planner shows all planned meetings.
 To plan a new meeting look for the proper link on the sidebar.